Multiple Maniacs: Development

-Filming took place in Baltimore, Maryland.
 Waters has said he was influenced by Herschell Gordon Lewis's Two Thousand Maniacs!
 (1964) when writing the film, and the title Multiple Maniacs is a direct reference.
-Waters stated in a 2015 interview with the British Film Institute that the giant lobster rape was played by Vince Peranio and his brother in a paper mache costume.
-The idea came from a combination of Salvador Dali, Jack Smith, a post card of giant lobster over the beach in Provincetown, Massachusetts and most likely from taking LSD and cannabis.
+The idea for "Lobstora"—the giant lobster that rapes Divine towards the end of the film—was derived from a combination of influences: Salvador Dalí; Jack Smith; a postcard for Provincetown, Massachusetts, that featured a lobster in the sky overlooking a beach; and taking LSD and cannabis.